Comparative Plant and Fungal Biology

-Our department’s scientific vision is to understand the principles that determine plant and fungal diversity, applying this fundamental knowledge to the global science challenges of today.
+Understanding the principles that determine plant and fungal diversity and applying this knowledge to the global challenges of today.

-Trait-based research across plant and fungal lineages.
-Cutting across plant and fungal diversity, we focus on specific traits to explore the genetic, epigenetic, metabolic, cellular, whole-organism and ecological processes underpinning plant and fungal diversity.
-Key traits currently being investigated include seed behaviour, floral evolution, structural and chemical characteristics, fungal symbiotic interactions and genomic diversity.
+- Trait-based research across plant and fungal lineages We focus on specific traits to explore the genetic, epigenetic, metabolic, cellular, whole-organism and ecological processes underpinning plant and fungal diversity.
+Key traits we are investigating include: seed behaviour, floral evolution, structural and chemical characteristics, fungal symbiotic interactions and genomic diversity.